williaumwu/stack-reformat/devops-solutions/stacks/_config0_configs/setup_codebuild_ci/_documentation/README.md

 **Description**

-  - This stack sets up Codebuild for CI
+  - This stack establishes CodeBuild for continuous integration (CI).
-  - It mimics the portable and ease of use like a CircleCI or TravisCI, but running in your AWS account.
+  - It offers a similar level of portability and user-friendliness as CircleCI or TravisCI, but operates within your AWS account.

-  - This does not configure a repository, but just the base to add repositories to build on with stack:
+This stack utilizes:

-    __config0-publish:::add_codebuild_ci__ .
+  - API Gateway

-  - This stacks notably using:
+  - S3 storage
-    - api gateway
+  - Lambda functions
-    - s3 storage
+  - DynamoDB for build and status tracking
-    - lambda functions
+  - AWS Systems Manager Parameter Store for managing sensitive information.

-    - dynamodb for tracking builds and status
+**Gotchas**

-    - AWS system parameter store for sensitive information
+  - This stack focuses on configuring the foundation for CodeBuild and does not set up specific repositories for building.

-**Infrastructure**
+  - To add repositories, use the config0-publish:::add_codebuild_ci stack.

 **Required**